jonathan-macart/leds_fft/README.md

 ![circuit](./media/circuit.png)

-Here's the built-up circuit.
+Here's the built-up circuit on an [Adafruit screw shield](https://www.adafruit.com/product/196).
 I use a Texas Instruments TLE2021 Excalibur Op-Amp, but others will likely work too.
-Pin 10 sends the WS2811 signal to the LEDs.
+The blue wire is `Vin` in the diagram above.
+Green provides the conditioned signal to A0.
+Yellow (digital pin 10) sends the digital signal to the addressable LEDs.

 ![circuit](./media/mod_circuit.jpg)

-And a final shot showing the conditioned output of a 1 kHz sine wave:
+And a final shot showing the conditioned output of a 1 kHz sine wave at about +2.5 V mean.

 ![circuit](./media/mod_scope.jpg)